Top 11 Tourist Spots To Visit In Northern Luzon In 2019 [Updated]

 Vigan is the capital city of Ilocos Sur and is a UNESCO World Heritage Site.
 This is because it is one of the few places left in the whole of the Philippines where the old Spanish structures have remained relatively intact.

 Taking a walk through Vigan is like taking a walk back a couple of centuries in time to the old Spanish colonial era.
-You are able to take horse-drawn carriage (kalisa) rides around town which really helps you to take in the full experience and ambience of the town.
+You are able to take a horse-drawn carriage (kalisa) rides around town which really helps you to take in the full experience and ambience of the town.

 If you can handle a good 6-hour drive, Vigan is within driving distance from Manila.
 If not, Philippine Airlines (PAL) fly to Laoag once a day.
 This then leaves you with about 80 kilometres to travel to get to Vigan.